wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 ## Quick Setup

 These steps are designed to quickly set up the healthcheck.
-Please note that this guide serves as a foundational reference only.
+Please note that this section serves as a foundational reference only.
 You might need to adjust some settings depending on your security and monitoring requirements and preferences.
+See the Advanced Configuration section below for additional configuration options.

 1. **Create API Client on ClearPass:**
     * Log into ClearPass Guest.
     * Navigate to `Administration > API Services > API Clients`.
     * Click on `Create API Client`.
         - Label the client in the `Client ID` field (Save this name for future reference).
 For instance: `F5_CP_SYNC_HEALTHCHECK`.
+        - In the `Description` field, put a link to this repository as it is the only source of documentation for the monitor.
         - Ensure the `Enabled` option is checked.
         - Set the `Operating Mode` to `ClearPass REST API - this client will be utilized for API calls to ClearPass`.
         - Set `Operator Profile` to `Super Administrator` (You can refine this to a more restricted profile later on).